petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 To get the file name to display in the title bar, TextEdit calls the GetWindowTitle function.
 This function takes care of the second point, but not the first.
 In fact, TextEdit never displays the full path in the title bar, as I’ve found no documented way of detecting this setting.

-If you click the OK button in Figure 13, the Explorer broadcasts a WM{"_"}SETTINGCHANGE message The onSettingChange handler is simpleminded, and refreshes everything that might conceivably have changed.
+If you click the OK button in Figure 13, the Explorer broadcasts a WM_SETTINGCHANGE message The onSettingChange handler is simpleminded, and refreshes everything that might conceivably have changed.

 ## Regional Settings